 Measuring threats.

-• Say what dangerous capabilities the lab watches for (given that it does so at all).
-Score: 75%.
-The Llama 3 model card includes information on model evals and red-teaming.
-Llama 3 was tested for CBRNE and cyber capabilities.
-However, Meta AI has not committed to do risk assessment before deployment.
+- Say what dangerous capabilities the lab watches for (given that it does so at all).
+Score: Yes.
+The Llama 3 model card and report include information on red-teaming and model evals.
+Meta did some testing for CBRNE and cyber capabilities.

-• … and detail the specific tasks the lab uses in its evaluations.
+- … and detail the specific tasks the lab uses in its evaluations.
 (Omit dangerous details if relevant.)
-Score: Yes.
-Meta AI open-sourced its CYBERSECEVAL 2 eval suite.
+Score: 25%.
+Meta AI open-sourced some of its CyberSecEval 3 eval suite.
 It has not shared details on its CBRNE testing.

-3. Explain the details of how the lab evaluates performance on the tasks it uses in model evals and how it does red-teaming (excluding dangerous or acceleratory details).
+- Explain the details of how the lab evaluates performance on the tasks it uses in model evals and how it does red-teaming (excluding dangerous or acceleratory details).
 In particular, explain its choices about fine-tuning, scaffolding/plugins, prompting, how to iterate on prompts, and whether the red-team gets a fixed amount of person-hours and compute or how else they decide when to give up on eliciting a capability.
 And those details should be good.
 Evaluated holistically.
-Score: No.
+Score: No. Meta AI mentions helpful-only (for one task) and instruction-tuning, but elicitation and red-teaming are overall quite unclear and appear bad.
+In particular, Meta doesn’t do chain-of-thought and only gives models one attempt even on tasks where this is inappropriate.

 Commitments.